We answer your questions on Diabetes.

 How old do I have to be to get a life cover with AllLife?

-The minimum age of 18 years old – maximum entry age to the cover is 59.
+The minimum entry age for AllLife life cover is 18 years old.
+The maximum entry age for AllLife life cover is 59.

 Do I have to be on medical aid to get Life Cover with AllLife?

-No – the adherence benefit requires that you go for certain blood tests every 6 months, and these tests are free at Government facilities.
+No. The adherence benefit requires that you go for certain blood tests every 6 months, and these tests are free at public health facilities.